Car depreciation guide: how to get a car that holds its value

 Fuel efficiency is a big buying motive for a lot of people.
 You obviously want to spend as little as possible running your car.

-And vehicles which are more fuel efficient often have a higher residual value (what your car is worth when it comes to selling it or handing it back if you’re on a lease).
+And more fuel-efficient vehicles often have a higher residual value (what your car is worth when it comes to selling it or handing it back if you’re on a lease).

 There’s no way to completely avoid depreciation unless you buy an old car – which then comes with its own challenges such as fuel efficiency, maintenance costs and reliability.